Metal Building Frame Guide

 • Framing is much heavier and requires large machinery to move into place properly/safely

-• Galvanized material is recommended for coastal areas
+• Galvanizing or field painting is recommended for areas with higher corrosion

 Still can't decide?
 Call Texas Steel at 832-314-3555 and tell us about the project you have in mind.
 We can help you determine the best frame for your metal building project.